pessychinda/hello-world/README.md

 # hello-world
 My name is Pessy Chinda.
-I have 2 Daughters namely Manuchim and Nhuomachim.
-I enjoy coding and science and Cyber Security and Forensics.
+I enjoy Coding, Science and Cyber Security and Forensics.
-This is just My Practice Repository
+This is just my practice repository
 Thanks,
-Pessy.